nirakar-sahu/spotify-end-to-end-data-engineering-project/README.md

 ![Architure Diagram](https://github.com/nirakar-sahu/spotify-end-to-end-data-engineering-project/blob/main/Spotify_Data_Architecture.PNG)

 ### About Dataset / API
-This API containis information about music artist, albums and songs
+This API containis information about music artist, albums and songs - [Spotify API](https://developer.spotify.com/documentation/web-api/)

 ### Services Used
 1. **S3 (Simple Storage Services):** Amazon S3 is a highly scalable object storage service that can store and retrive any amount of data from anywhere on the web.
 It is commonly used to store and distribute larger media files , data backups, and static website files.